bnu05pp/SKQueryProcessing/README.md

 ### DBPedia & QALD.
 [DBPedia](http://wiki.dbpedia.org/) is an RDF dataset extracted from Wikipedia.
 [QALD](http://qald.sebastianwalter.org/index.php?x=publications&q=2) is an evaluation campaign on question answering over linked data.
 In this project, we only select 10 non-aggregation complex queries from QALD for evaluation.
-You can download the dataset and the queries for the website of [QALD](http://qald.sebastianwalter.org/index.php?x=publications&q=2) and [DBPedia] (http://wiki.dbpedia.org/).
+You can download the dataset and the queries for the website of [QALD](http://qald.sebastianwalter.org/index.php?x=publications&q=2) and [DBPedia](http://wiki.dbpedia.org/).

 Notice: